 - Be you.

-You are encouraged to build your profile and presence, yet discouraged from cloning yourself.
-Always log in with the same account to prevent creating duplicate accounts.
+You are encouraged to build your profile and presence, and in that spirit we ask that you include your first and last name in your display name.
+And, you are discouraged from cloning yourself: always log in with the same account to prevent creating duplicate accounts.

 - Pitch ideas, not products.